 Persado is a motivation AI platform, meaning its strength is in inspiring people to take immediate action.
 Along with its patented algorithms and decision engine, the platform is able to interpret the intent of messages and learn different consumer response patterns.
-Persado uses this insight to continually refine language and deliver hyper-personalized communications at scale.
+Persado uses this insight to continually refine language and deliver personalized communications at scale.

 Persado’s personalization engine works across multiple platforms, with the seamless integration you need to pull customer data from several sources.
 With each ensuing customer action, Persado becomes even better at understanding what motivates every individual and creating the best content to spur conversions.